OscarAstua29/SRE_PATH/Terraform/Deploy a nginx using user_data/readMe.md

     Default region name [None]: example(us-east-1)
     Default output format [None]: example(json)

-Once thats done, initialize the Terraform configurations, by running the following command:
+Once thats done, initialize the Terraform, running the following command:

     terraform init

+then, to apply the Terraform configurations, by running the following command:

+    terraform apply

 If everything is correct,the console will display the Instance id, and the public ip of the EC2 instance, then, copy the public ip in a browser.
 You should see the nginx welcome page.